wdpypere/documentation/docs/CAF/FileWriter.md

 #### Gory details

-This is just a wrapper class for `LC::Check::file`
+This is a wrapper class for `IO::String` with customised close based on `File::AtomicWrite`.

 #### Public methods